Llannelongue/pgs-covid19/docs/index.md

 ## Questions and Feedback

 We would love to hear from you!
-To provide feedback or ask a question, you can contact the Omics Atlas team [here](mailto:yx322@medschl.cam.ac.uk).
+To provide feedback or ask a question, you can contact the OMICSPRED team [here](mailto:yx322@medschl.cam.ac.uk).